microsoft/MixedReality-SpectatorView/doc/SpectatorView.Native.md

 #### Install OpenCV Contrib

-For ArUco marker detection, you will need to install a x86 uwp friendly version of opencv:
+For ArUco marker detection, you will need to install a x86 uwp friendly version of opencv.
+For DSLR camera calibration, you will need to install a x64 desktop friendly version of opencv.
 - .\vcpkg install opencv[contrib]:x86-uwp --recurse

-For DSLR camera calibration, you will need to install a x64 desktop friendly version of opencv:

 - .\vcpkg install opencv[contrib]:x64-windows --recurse

 >NOTE: Copy the above lines exactly (the []s do not indicate an optional value).